 NOTE: Total Draw Distance is the cumulative total of all draw distances for last stone advantage (hammer), in each game, for each team (excluding tie-breaker and playoff games).
 Only the combined distance of the first two draw attempts for last stone advantage will be recorded for the Total Draw Distance required at the end of round robins to break unsolvable ties.
 The highest two draws will NOT be counted in the Total Draw Distance.

-STONE SELECTION, PRACTICE & LAST STONE ADVANTAGE - Tiebreakers and Playoffs
+STONE SELECTION, PRACTICE & LAST STONE ADVANTAGE - Round Robin Tiebreaker and Playoffs

-Following the conclusion of the round robin competition the top two (2) teams shall participate in a Championship FINAL game.
+THREE or FOUR teams - Following the conclusion of the round robin competition the top two (2) teams will play in a FINAL championship game.